qcri/DiplomaticPulse/README.md

 `

 ## Browsing extracted indexed data
-Each visited country webpage, the content is extracted and indexed into our elasticsearch index `dppa.st`.
+Each visited country's webpage, the content is extracted and indexed into elasticsearch index `dppa.st`.

 The indexed data can be browsed using the  `Dejavu` (free and open source web UI for Elasticsearch).